Have you ever sat down to watch a movie or a TV show only to notice something in the background,and think to yourself ‘that looks familiar’?

-Alternatively, you may have never visited Ireland as of yet, but we are pretty sure some of the corners of our beautiful island are more than a little familiar to you without you even realising it.
+Alternatively, you may not have been to Ireland as of yet, but we are pretty sure some of the corners of our beautiful island are more than a little familiar to you without you even realising it.
 The movie and TV industry worldwide appreciates the stunning views found in all four corners of the Emerald Isle, not to mention all the places in between.

 Every Harry Potter fan surely remembers the scene in the movie Half-Blood Prince where Harry stands on top of a massive sea stack, having appeared there with Dumbledore, looking into a vast, dark cave hiding a horcrux.
 The cave is tucked in at the bottom of a sheer cliff drop, battered by the swelling sea.
 This stunning set is not to be found in a studio nor was it created with CGI (well, some of it was), what you see on the screen there is the breath taking view that is the Cliffs of Moher in Co.
 Clare.